an00byss/CiscoRDP/README.md

 If Company XYZ has autoconnect configured for their clients the script will autoconnect to the network bypassing the Remote Desktop Check and authentication.

 ## Usage
-A user session must be active if not, RDP to the machine and then run the script.
-An interactive remote shell will be needed to run the script as it will need to be killed once the VPN connects.
-WinRM works perfectly with this.
+A user session must be present if not, RDP to the machine to create one.
+If a user session is already present you can skip this step.
+An interactive remote shell will be needed to run the script.
+WinRM, PsExec and WmiExec all work with this, once the VPN connects you can simply kill the script.

-* If script kills anyconnect but doesn't connect to vpn, re-run as it may take 2 or 3 times.
+* If script kills anyconnect but doesn't connect to vpn, then re-run as it may take 2 or 3 times.

 ## Demo
 ![](ciscoRDP-official.gif)